-This test procedure is used to verify that conducted emissions appearing at the antenna terminal of the EUT do not exceed specified requirements.
+This test procedure is used to verify that conducted emissions appearing at the antenna port of the EUT do not exceed specified requirements.

 - a.
 Measurement receiver

 - b.
 Attenuators, 50 ohm

 - c.
 Rejection networks

 - d.
 Directional couplers

 - e.
 Dummy loads, 50 ohm

 - f.
 Signal generators.
-For amplifier testing, a signal generator is required to drive the amplifier that provides the modulation used in the intended application and that has spurious and harmonic outputs that are down at least 6 dB greater than the applicable limit.
+For amplifier testing, a signal generator is required to drive the amplifier that provides the modulation used in the intended application and that has spurious and harmonic outputs that are at least 6 dB below the applicable limit.

 - g.
 Data recording device

-It is not necessary to maintain the basic test setup for the EUT as shown and described in Figures 2 through 5 and 4.3.8.
+It is not necessary to maintain the basic test setup for the EUT as shown and described on Figures $\frac{2}{5}$ through $\frac{5}{5}$ and $\frac{4.3.8}{5}$.
 The test setup shall be as follows:

 - a.
-Calibration.
-Configure the test setup for the signal generator path shown in Figures CE106-1 through CE106-3 as applicable.
+Measurement system integrity check.
+Configure the test setup for the signal generator path shown on Figures CE106-1 through CE106-3 as applicable.
 The choice of Figure CE106-1 or CE106-2 is dependent upon the capability of the measuring equipment to handle the transmitter power. - b.
-EUT Testing.
-Configure the test setup for the EUT path shown in Figures CE106-1 through CE106-3 as applicable.
+EUT testing.
+Configure the test setup for the EUT path shown on Figures CE106-1 through CE106-3 as applicable.
 The choice of Figure CE106-1 or CE106-2 is dependent upon the capability of the measuring equipment to handle the transmitter power.